reaset41/Infant-Urobiome/README.md

 ## Obtaining Data

 Raw sequencing data can be accessed under BioProject PRJNA912725.
+Metadata for both sequencing runs is available within this repository.

 ## Reproducing Sequencing Analysis